• Skip to primary navigation

 • Shop

-These Healthy Gingersnap Cookies are chewy on the inside with a crispy exterior.
-They are Paleo, Vegan, gluten free and allergy friendly!
-This easy ginger cookie recipe is perfect for the holidays or made into an ice cream sandwich during the hot summer months.
+These healthy gingersnap cookies are chewy on the inside with a crispy exterior.
+They are made with tahini and cassava flour and flavored with molasses, ginger and cinnamon.
+This paleo gingersnap cookie recipe is perfect for the holidays or made into an ice cream sandwich during the hot summer months.

 To say that I'm excited about this recipe would be an understatement.
 EEEK!